6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 What sets you apart from other realtors?

-How many transactions have you done in the past 12 months?
+1. How many homes have you helped clients buy or sell in the past 12 months?

-If the realtor you’re speaking to has done less than 10 transactions in the past 12 months, it could mean:
+If the realtor you’re speaking to has helped a client buy or sell fewer than 10 homes in the past 12 months, it could mean:

-Either way, the agent is probably out of touch with what’s actually going on in your local real estate market.
-In this case, it’s best to look for another realtor who is closing a lot more deals.
+Either way, the agent might be out of touch with what’s actually going on in your local real estate market.
+In this case, it’s best to look for another realtor who is closing more real estate transactions.

-A top real estate agent should do at least 10 transactions per year, but there’s no magic number to signal they’re legitimate since location affects sales volume.
+A top real estate agent typically closes at least 10 transactions per year, but there’s no magic number to signal they’re legitimate since location affects transaction volume.

-For example, an agent in a city with a population of 500,000+ is likely to do more transactions than an agent who works in a rural community with only a few thousand people.
+For example, an agent in a city with a population of 500,000+ is likely to close more transactions than an agent who works in a rural community with only a few thousand people.

-Can I speak to some of your previous customers?
+2. Can I speak to some of your previous clients?

-Speaking to a realtor’s previous customers is a great way to verify the agent’s legitimacy because it can give you insight into:
+Speaking to a realtor’s previous clients is a great way to verify the agent’s legitimacy because it can give you insight into the agent’s communication style and strengths and weaknesses.

-Obviously, the agent will handpick references they’re confident will offer positive feedback, but you’ll still have the opportunity to ask any questions you want and verify whatever the realtor has told you.
+Keep in mind that the agent may handpick references they’re confident will offer positive feedback.
+But you’ll still have the opportunity to ask any questions you want and verify whatever the realtor has told you.

 Ask the agent’s previous customers questions like: